-Why Technical Certifications are Quickly Becoming a Preferred Alternative to College
+Why Certifications Are Becoming a Preferred Alternative to College

 College degrees have long been thought of as an academic’s ticket to a steady job and predictable income.
 Held in high regard, diplomas have often been referenced as entry-level materials for new employees in many professional fields.
 As time passes, however, and the consequences of student loans become clear, the value of the college diploma is beginning to look overvalued.